sourcegraph/sourcegraph-public-snapshot/doc/admin/access-control/index.md

 ## GitLab filters

-**AllowSignup**
+**allowSignup**

   Allows new users to create their accounts in Sourcegraph via GitLab authentication (by clicking the "Continue with GitLab" button).

-  When `false` or not set, sign-up will be blocked.
+  When `false`, sign-up will be blocked.
 In this case, new users can only sign in after an admin creates their account on Sourcegraph.
 The user account email should match their GitLab email.

+  If combined with `"allowSignup": true`, only membrers of the the allowed groups/subgroups can create their accounts in Sourcegraph via GitLab authentitcation.
+  When combined with `"allowSignup": false`, an admim should first create the user account so that the user can login with GitLab.

+  *If not set, unlinke with GitHub, it allowSignup defaults to `true`*.

   ````
     {
       "type": "gitlab",
       ...
-      "allowSignup": true
+      "allowSignup": false
     }
   ````

-**AllowGroups**
+**allowGroups**

   Restricts new logins to members of the listed groups or subgroups.